Welcome to Fairlands Elementary School

 The Pleasanton school district is exploring several options for modifying the current August - to - June school calendar.
 The change would take effect in the 2015-2016 school year.

 Changes being considered include an early start/early finish calendar and several versions of a modified calendar that offer more and longer breaks with a shorter summer.

-The district held three meetings for staff input and has scheduled three additional meetings so that the community can learn about proposed changes and provide feedback.
+The district held three meetings for staff input and scheduled three additional meetings so that the community could learn about proposed changes and provide feedback.
 Year-round and extended school year calendar are not being considered.
 Any calendar changes would have the same number of school days as the traditional calendar that's now being considered.